 If the devastating effects of COVID-19 have taught us anything, it is time to prioritize people: workers, working moms like me, families, students, kids, retirees.

 We need to be uplifting the people who have uplifted us during this crisis like our health care workers, grocery workers, sanitation workers, transit workers, farmers, child care workers, teachers.
-Receiving the sole-endorsement of the Washington State Labor Council and seven labor unions that represent more than 550,000 of our state’s bravest frontline workers is the proudest moment of the campaign: SEIU Healthcare 1199NW, SEIU 925, SEIU 775, Washington State Nurses Association, UFCW 21, Teamsters Joint Council and the Aerospace Machinists Union District 751.
+Receiving the sole-endorsement of the Washington State Labor Council and nine labor unions that represent more than 550,000 of our state’s bravest frontline workers is the proudest moment of the campaign: SEIU Healthcare 1199NW, SEIU 6, SEIU 925, SEIU 775, Washington State Nurses Association, UFCW 21, American Federation of Teachers, Teamsters Joint Council and the Aerospace Machinists Union District 751.

 This is what this race is about for me and why I am running.